 Q: How important is it to have a tagline on my website and business cards?

-If you can coin a short tagline (the shorter the better) that adds clarity to your professional name, go ahead.
-(Just make sure you don’t spend too much time on it — I’d recommend no longer than two hours.)
-But if you’re still choosing a niche or a writing specialty and aren’t sure what your tagline should say, do yourself a favor and go without one.
-Having no tagline is better than an unbelievable or vague tagline.
+If you can coin a short tagline (the shorter the better) that adds clarity to your professional or business name, go ahead.
+Just make sure you don’t spend too much time on it — I’d recommend no longer than two hours.